Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 7. Never Sign Until You Get Everything in Writing

 This tip might seem like a given, but it's rarely actually put into practice.
-When we get wrapped up in the excitement of having chosen, test driven and agreed to buying a new car, it's easy to forget that there was a dent in the rear quarter panel that you wanted fixed, or that the car had only three matching tires that the sales guy promised would be remedied.
+When we get wrapped up in the excitement of having chosen, test-driven, and agreed to buy a new car, it's easy to forget that there was a dent in the rear quarter panel that you wanted to be fixed, or that the car had only three matching tires that the sales guy promised would be remedied.

-Also make sure that your overall price is the same one you discussed when you first negotiated about the car.
+Also, make sure that your overall price is the same one you discussed when you first negotiated about the car.
 If they are trying to get $5900 for a car that was originally only $5100, make sure they know you won't pay that much.
 Remind them that you were under the impression that the vehicle was supposed to be $5100 and that you've done your research and know that the vehicle itself is not worth $5900 anyway.
-Once they correct the price, and put their promised in writing, then you can sign at least one of their papers.
+Once they correct the price and put their promise in writing, then you can sign at least one of their papers.

 Once you feel like the dealer has earned a little more trust from you, feel free to sign the rest of the papers.
 Just make sure that you read them first and that you make it clear that you want a copy of every page, especially including anything written in after the contract was printed.